MONKEY Manual

 Recommendations

 It’s a good idea to record something rhythmical initially so that you keep track of the tempo and know when the loop recorder loops back on itself.
 If you don’t want to have rhythmical elements in your loop, you might first record something rhythmical such as drums.
-Then, when you have recorded something on top of the drums, erase the drums from the loop.
+Then, when you have recorded something on top of the drums, erase the drums from the loop (UNDO long press).

-It is also possible to create a simple arrangement using the channel mute functionality (long press on CH function and toggle mute/unmute MIDI channels).
+It is also possible to create a simple arrangement using the channel mute functionality (CH long press).
 Record various elements on different MIDI channels.
 Then you can arrange your idea by changing which channels are muted and not.